htso/Metalearning-MAML/README.md

 2. The objective of the algorithm is the sum of the losses on all the tasks that is fed into *maml* collectively, ![objective](Img/meta_objective.png).

-As I'm only interested in supervised regression here, the loss is just MSE.
+So, by optimizing on this total loss, we're effectively finding out what's the best characteristics for all the models to share on a given task distribution.
+As I'm only interested in supervised regression here, the loss is just MSE in this experiment.

 3. The goal is to minimize this collective loss as a function of the initial parameter values of the neural network, which could be considered as a meta-parameter of the algorithm, or ![meta-minimization](Img/meta_minimize.png)